God's Omniscience and the Problem of Evil

 A Being That Repents Is Not Omniscient Back to Top ↑

 Because we are making a claim that goes against most churches, it would be very helpful to confirm that God does not know the future.
-We can do this by looking at repentance.
+We can do this by looking at a core aspect of God, his ability to repent.

 What Is Repentance?
 Back to Top ↑